JakeNorkusDT/ace-box-ext-hot-logs-in-context/roles/my-use-case/files/docs/content/04_Lab4/index.md

 This provides us with relevant log records in the selected timeframe.
 These results (thanks to the fields portion of the command) limit the resulting fields shown to those we are interested in.

-Notice that after running our query, the query tree now includes a *node – Query#1*.
+Notice that after running our query, the **query tree** on the top right side, now includes a *node – Query#1*.
 We will further explore how to manage these later.

-Additionally, note the evidence collection section on the botom right side.
+Additionally, note the **evidence collection** section on the bottom right side.
 This allows us to track interesting data as we come across it during our investigation.
 We will make use of this later as well.

 5. Since we know that money has been taken out of accounts, we want to investigate log records related to *withdrawal transactions*.
 Scroll to the right until actionType column is visible.
 Look through records for one with the actionType value **withdraw**.
 Right click on the field and select “**Filter for**” and run the query.